Bicolored roundleaf bat

-The bicolored roundleaf bat (Hipposideros bicolor) is a species of bat in the family Hipposideridae found in Indonesia, Malaysia, the Philippines, Thailand, and Timor-Leste.
+The bicolored roundleaf bat (Hipposideros bicolor) is a species of bat in the family Hipposideridae found in Indonesia, Malaysia, Singapore, the Philippines, Thailand, and Timor-Leste.
 This bat inhabits caves, rock crevices and tunnels among lowland forests.
 They roost in large numbers and consume mostly small winged insects.
 Their navigation and hunting skills come from the use of echolocation.
 Its leafnose is used to release ultrasonic shouts to distinguish its surroundings.
 Echolocation is also used to distinguish other species based on their wingbeat and size.
 The habitat of this bat decides the color of its fur.
 Bleaching fumes of a cave environment will cause an orange colored fur.
 Those who inhabit a well-ventilated roost will be a light brown color.

 Taxonomy

 It was described as a new species in 1834 by Dutch zoologist Coenraad Jacob Temminck.
 Temminck placed it in the genus Rhinolophus with a binomial of R. bicolor.
 The bicolored leafnose bat has four subspecies: Hipposideros bicolor atrox, Hipposideros bicolor major, Hipposideros bicolor bicolor and Hipposideros bicolor erigens.